Cultural impact of Shakira: Latin rock

 Initially a rock musician in the 1990s, according to The New York Times, Shakira was regarded as the "innovator in Latin alternative rock."
-Rolling Stones Leila Cabo has noted that Shakira in the 1990s with her album ¿Donde están los ladrones? was "redefining the parameters" of Rock en español and bringing about the inclusion of women in the genre.
+Rolling Stones Leila Cabo has noted that Shakira in the 1990s with her album ¿Dónde Están los Ladrones? was "redefining the parameters" of Rock en español and bringing about the inclusion of women in the genre.
 Refinery 29 columnist Nicole Collazo Santana has credited the Colombian artist to have "laid out the foundation for Latina rockers.".

 Latin pop

 Generally, Shakira is credited for introducing Latin artists to pop music.
 The New York Times has named the Colombian artist "The Titan of Latin Pop" for her leading and outstanding output in the genre for more than three decades.
 A comparative statement between Shakira and her fellow Latin peers was made, calling the latter "polished" and contrasting Shakira's persona which is "raw and unpredictable.
 Political, abrupt, outspoken, and talented in every way."
 Public Broadcasting Service recognizes Shakira as one of the fuelers of the "Golden Age of Latin Music" which is credited to have reshaped America's cultural landscape for the twenty-first century".
 According to the media, Shakira gave "a new status" to pop in Spanish.